tackme31/TagBasedRecommender/README.md

 Not released yet.
 Clone this repository and build it locally.

 ## Usage
-1. Add `Tags` field to a page template.
+1. Add a `Tags` field to a page template.
 1. (Optional) Set the template's ID to `TagBasedRecommender.SearchTemplate` settings.
 ```xml
 <configuration xmlns:patch="http://www.sitecore.net/xmlconfig/">